MaHaoxuantb/MacSecurity/README.md

 # MacSecurity

 A security app using facial recognition that locks your mac when needed.
 This code also works on windows.

+Codes in this resp is all written by human.

 ## Instructions